ionwandodinomo/WRO-Future-Engineers-2025/README.md

 last_diff = curr_diff
 ```
-This lower PD substantially reduces oscillation in the straights, making the start of turns more reliable and consistent.
+This lower PD substantially reduces oscillation in the straights, making wall following more reliable and consistent.

 ##### Turn Counting
 Turn counting is made simple by the lines on the track.
 When we detect the very first line, the colour of this line indicates the direction of the track.
 Starting from then, every time we see that first colour followed by the second colour, we add one to the turn count.
 First, we find the direction of the track from the first line.
 ```python
 if track_dir == 0: